-Victoria has also been interviewed by BBC News, Radio 5 live and Channel 4 News in relation to international child abduction, relocation and cross border jurisdictional disputes.
+Victoria has lectured on the international movement of children, including to the judiciary and Hague Network of Judges.
+She has also been interviewed by BBC News, Radio 5 Live and Channel 4 News in relation to international child abduction, relocation and jurisdictional disputes.
+Victoria has also provided advise on English law in various jurisdictions including in America, India, St. Lucia, Finland, France, Germany, Italy and Spain.

 Victoria was invited by the French Ministry of Justice to participate at a judicial conference on European Family Law in Paris and the German Ministry of Justice to participate at a similar conference in Berlin.
 In February 2014, she was invited by the President of the Family Division to act as rapporteur to the Family Justice Council’s interdisciplinary Conference.

 In March 2015, she was awarded the International Professional and Legal Development Grant to attend the 10th Anglophone-Germanophone Conference in London, hosted by the judiciary of England and Wales.

 Medway Council v MI and others EWFC 59 (Fam)